tapyu/python-lessons/README.md

 - To install Python applications, use `pipx` as it provides packages isolations.
 - Honorable mentions to
   - `setuptools`: had been became a standard tool for building up a Python distribution.
 Nowadays, it may be consedered obsolete by some, though;
-  - `pip`: has become the default package manager to install packages from PyPI or elsewhere.
-ALthough it doesn't provide package isolation, it is still widely used and can easilly be adoped instead of `pipx`.
+  - `pip`: is the default package manager to install packages from PyPI or elsewhere.
+Although it doesn't provide package isolation, it is still widely used and can easilly be adoped instead of `pipx`.
   - `conda`: a good package manager tailored to scientific applications.

 # Examples